Wandalen/wTools/module/core/config_hierarchy/spec.md

   fn validate_all( config : &HashMap< String, ( JsonValue, ConfigSource ) > ) -> Vec< ValidationError >;
 }
 ```

+**Note on Configurability**: Current version (v0.1.0) implements convention-over-configuration with zero-config defaults.
+Users specify only `app_name()` and all paths/patterns derive automatically from standard conventions.
+Advanced users can override any of the 14 optional methods to customize environment variable formats, path prefixes, filenames, and OS-specific directories while maintaining backward compatibility.

 ### Main Type